 The Panhandle Region comprises two field offices and two squads, located in Tallahassee and Pensacola.
 Both squads investigate a wide variety of crimes involving insurance fraud.
 The region covers Bay, Calhoun, Escambia, Franklin, Gadsden, Gulf, Holmes, Jackson, Jefferson, Lafayette, Leon, Liberty, Madison, Okaloosa, Santa Rosa, Taylor, Wakulla, Walton, and Washington Counties.

-Captain David Lindsay has more than thirty two years law enforcement experience serving sixteen years as a supervisor.
+Captain David Lindsay has more than 32 years law enforcement experience serving 16 years as a supervisor.
 He started his career with the St. Petersburg Police Department in 1980 where he served in a variety of capacities retiring in 2005.
-Dave has served as an Adjunct Instructor for the St. Petersburg College’s Multi Jurisdictional Counter Drug Task Force Training Center.
-He has also served as a Lead Police Trainer/Mentor training and overseeing the reorganization of the Afghanistan National Police Force.
-Dave earned a Bachelor’s Degree in Criminal Justice from St. Leos University.
-After joined the Division in 2007, Dave has served in the St. Petersburg Field Office before relocating to Pensacola in 2010.
-Dave was promoted to Captain in November 2012, overseeing the Panhandle Region.
+Dave has served as an adjunct instructor for the St. Petersburg College’s Multi Jurisdictional Counter Drug Task Force Training Center.
+He has also served as a lead police trainer/mentor training and overseeing the reorganization of the Afghanistan National Police Force.
+Lindsay earned a Bachelor’s Degree in Criminal Justice from St. Leos University.
+After joining the Division in 2007, he has served in the St. Petersburg Field Office before relocating to Pensacola in 2010.
+Lindsay was promoted to captain in November 2012, overseeing the Panhandle Region.

 During the last fiscal year, the Panhandle Region received more than 473 referrals resulting in 175 cases opened, 109 presentations to prosecutors and 92 arrests.